mpa139/allanlab/_pages/publications.md

 ### 2017

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf17 %}

   {{ conf.conf17 }} <br />